 - 5pm Close

-Disclaimer – We cannot and will not allow the making of any bladed or non-bladed articles that are on the UK Banned Knives list in our workshop or advise you how they could or can be made.
+Disclaimer – I will not allow the making of any bladed or non-bladed articles that are on the UK Banned Knives list in my workshop or advise you how they could or can be made.

 What to bring